 WHAT MAKES HAPPY EGGS HAPPY?

-Our hens have access to roam on the range every day.
+Our hens have access to roam 8+ acres of range every day.
 They love to enjoy shade from the trees, scratch in sand pits and play with pecking toys.
 In the evening, they all come home to the barn to roost, and in the morning the hens select their favorite nesting box for laying!

 WHERE CAN I BUY HAPPY EGGs?

 Step right up to our store locator and see for yourself: https://happyegg.com/store-locator/